-1. Use of Excel Formula to Make an Excel Spreadsheet Automatically Calculate Percentage
+1. Using Excel Formula to Make an Excel Spreadsheet Automatically Calculate Percentage

-In the following 3 methods, we are going to use excel formulas and functions to automatically find out percentage values.
+In the following 3 methods, we will use Excel formulas and functions to automatically find out percentage values.

 1.1 Using Conventional Percentage Formula

 The conventional formula is the simplest way to get our percentage value for a data set.
 Let us see how.
 We are using a data set that has the total number of COVID-affected patients and the number of deaths in America.

 - Next, double click on cell Type the following formula in that cell:

 - Then hit Enter.

 - As a result, we get the following decimal number in cell C8.
 But it is a bit long.

 - For that, select cell C8, and go to the Home tab.